Old Oak: History

 Jefferson Thurber was a businessman and likely never lived on the farm; rather, his son Thomas lived in the house and ran the farm.
 In 1925, Jefferson M. Thurber sold the farm to a development corporation, the Wing Lake Land Company, who parceled the property into 70 lots.
 The lot containing the house was purchased by coal company owner John.
 W. Gillette, Jr. and his wife Louise in 1926; the couple modernized the house, adding interior plumbing and electricity.
 In 1962, the house was sold to Bill and Nancy Sanders Chickering, and in 1975 to Marilyn and Gerald Tuchow.
 The Tuchows lived in the house through at least 2022.

 Description

-The Elijah Bull House is located on a large grassy lot with a massive heritage white oak tree in the front yard. ear the main house are a well and cistern, dating from the 1830s, a well house (post-1860), and a two-story, wood-frame garage built in 1990.
+The Elijah Bull House is located on a large grassy lot with a massive heritage white oak tree in the front yard.
+Near the main house are a well and cistern, dating from the 1830s, a well house (post-1860), and a two-story, wood-frame garage built in 1990.
 The lot slopes, with the house built into the slope such that it has a walk-in lower level.

 The Elijah Bull House is a rectangular, five-bay, two-and-one-half story timber frame Federal style house with a shallow side-gabled roof covered with cedar shakes.
 It is clad with clapboard with cornerboards and rests on a multicolored split fieldstone foundation.
 A plain cornice is located beneath the eaves and two brick chimneys rise from the roof.